ThomasAribart/dev-to-articles/blog-posts/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers.md

 - Type inference still has some blind spots
 - There's no support for polymorphism
 - Entity definition autocompletion could be more helpful (it would benefit from a [zod-like approach](https://github.com/colinhacks/zod))

-Also, I’m not a fan of the `find` and `match` methods it exposes, which are not native DynamoDB requests and can build costly and inefficient `scan` requests without you being aware.
-Otherwise, it is a good match!

 Finally, **I would not rule out DynamoDB-Toolbox just yet!** Its next major is just around the corner, with many new capabilities that even ElectroDB doesn’t have (such as type-safe dependent defaults and polymorphism).
 So expect a round 2 of this article in the next few months… 😉